 (A) The land use complies with the provisions and guidelines contained in chapter 195D section 4, HRS, entitled "Endangered species and threatened species;"

-(B) The land use should not degrade an area of endemic or indigenous-dominated vegetation or enable invasion of habitat-modifying alien species; and
+(B) The land use should not substantially degrade an area of endemic or indigenous-dominated vegetation or enable invasion of habitat-modifying alien species; and

 (C) Landscaping and revegetation plans are appropriate to the Conservation District (e.g. use of indigenous and endemic species; xeriscaping in dry areas; minimizing ground disturbance; maintenance or restoration of the canopy; removal of invasive species; habitat restoration).